Structured Binary Neural Networks for Image Recognition

 \section{Discussions}

-\textbf{{Differences from fixed-point quantization approaches.}} \bohan{Our GroupNet is different from fixed-point quantization approaches~\cite{zhang2018lq, zhuang2018towards, zhou2016dorefa, mishra2018apprentice} in both the quantization algorithm and its underlying inference implementation.} \bohan{ Note that in conventional fixed-point methods, the inner product between fixed-point weights and activations can be computed by bitwise operations.
+{ \textbf{Differences from fixed-point quantization approaches.}} Our GroupNet is different from fixed-point quantization approaches~\cite{zhang2018lq, zhuang2018towards, zhou2016dorefa, mishra2018apprentice} in both the quantization algorithm and its underlying inference implementation.

+Note that in conventional fixed-point methods, the inner product between fixed-point weights and activations can be computed by bitwise operations.
 Let ${\bw} \in {\mathbb{R}^M}$ and $\ba \in {\mathbb{R}^M}$ be the weights and activations, respectively. they can be encoded by a linear combination of binary bases, respectively.
 In particular, $\bw$ and $\ba$ can be encoded by ${\bf{b}}_i^w \in {\{ - 1,1\} ^M}$ and ${\bf{b}}_i^a \in {\{ - 1,1\} ^M}$, where $i = 1,...,P$, respectively.
 Let $Q_P(\cdot)$ be any quantization function, and for simplicity, we here consider uniform quantization only.
 Then, the inner product of $\bw$ and $\ba$ can be approximated by